April 2022 Kabul mosque bombing

-On 29 April 2022, a bombing occurred at a Sunni mosque in western Kabul, Afghanistan during the early afternoon of 29 April 2022, killing at least 10 people.
+On 29 April 2022, a bombing at a Sunni mosque in western Kabul, Afghanistan during the early afternoon killed at least 10 people.

 Background

 The bombing was the latest in a series of attacks occurring in April 2022, during the Muslim holy month of Ramadan.
 Many of the attacks were claimed by the Islamic State and its affiliates, and most of them targeted Shi'a and Sufi civilians.
 At least 70 people were killed, making it one of the deadliest waves of attacks in the country since the withdrawal of US troops from Afghanistan.
 The deadliest of the previous attacks was the bombing in Kunduz.

 The worshippers had congregated at the mosque for Dhikr prayers, which are considered to be heretical (bidʻah) by some radical Sunni groups.

 Attack

 The bombing occurred around 2:00 pm at the Khalifa Aga Gul Jan Mosque in Kabul, where hundreds of congregants were gathered for prayers.
 Interior ministry spokesman Mohammad Nafi Takor confirmed ten fatalities.
 Sayed Fazil Agha, the mosque's leader, said more than 50 died.
 Police chief spokesman Khalid Zadran said as many as 30 people were wounded.

 Agha and a number of witnesses said the attack was committed by suicide bombers.
-The terrorist group Islamic State claimed responsibility for the attack.
+The terrorist group Islamic State did not claim responsibility for the attack, but they are the main suspect.